Renowned Philly chef saved by quick-thinking neighbor

 Chef Georges Perrier, 74, underwent emergency triple bypass on Wednesday.

 Perrier collapsed while getting out of a car in front of his Center City apartment.
-But, to his good fortune, Dr. Nancy Petersmeyer was coming out of her building to walk her poodle.
+But, to his good fortune, Dr. Nancy Petersmeyer, a psychiatrist, was coming out of her building to walk her poodle.

-She saw the commotion surrounding Perrier, who was laying on the sidewalk.
+She saw the commotion surrounding Perrier, who was lying on the sidewalk.

 "I laid him out flat.
 I tried to find his pulse, there was no pulse, and started chest compression - so CPR - and just kept at that," Petersmeyer said.